Planning 3 weeks in Sri Lanka? Here is my guide to the teardrop isle.

 STAY | Search hotels in Trincomalee

-If time is tight, continue on the 3 Weeks in Sri Lanka itinerary and head straight to the cultural capital, Kandy.
-The best way to get from Sigiriya to Kandy is by grabbing a tuk tuk to the bus station in Dambulla.
+If time is tight, continue on the best Sri Lanka itinerary and head straight to the cultural capital, Kandy.
+The best way to get from Sigiriya to Kandy is by grabbing a tuk-tuk to the bus station in Dambulla.
 From there you can take a bus to Kandy.
 This will cost you less than $10 USD and will take 3 hours.

 Coined as the second city to Colombo, Kandy is full of culture and life.
 It’s elevation in the green peaks and manmade lake give this city a much more small-town feel, so you won’t have any issue escaping the commotion of the city centre if you want to relax and hear your thoughts.
 A walk around the lake is just the ticket to observe local life and watch the ducks swim in the ripples.

-If you want to go further into nature, visit the Royal Botanical Gardens just outside of the city, it won’t disappoint.
+If you want to go further into nature on your three weeks in Sri Lanka, visit the Royal Botanical Gardens just outside of the city, it won’t disappoint.
 Do make sure to wander into the market streets of Kandy though, where the heartbeat of the city pulses.

 Of course, a visit to the UNESCO Temple of the Sacred Tooth will be one of the major highlights of your trip to Kandy.
 Believed to be home to a piece of Buddha’s tooth, you will find devotees from all over the world here.
 Go early to watch the drumming ceremony and to watch devotions of flowers and cash being given to the shrine.
 Don’t forget to leave time to visit the surrounding gardens and buildings.